danieleades/clique-fusion/LICENSING.md

 **Key requirements:**

 - You can use, modify, and distribute this software freely
-- Any software that incorporates Contact Fusion must also be licensed under GPL v3
+- Any software that incorporates Clique Fusion must also be licensed under GPL v3
 - You must provide source code to users of your software
 - See [LICENSE](LICENSE) for full terms

-**This is the default license** - if you're using Contact Fusion without a separate commercial agreement, you're using it under GPL v3.
+**This is the default license** - if you're using Clique Fusion without a separate commercial agreement, you're using it under GPL v3.

 ## Option 2: Commercial License